 Each year, LSAC hosts a series of free LSAC Law School Forums.
 These events provide invaluable opportunities for candidates to connect with representatives from 100+ law schools in one place.
-By attending an LSAC Digital Law School Forum, you’ll be able to safely connect one-to-one with law school representatives from across the country, attend exclusive workshops run by law school admission and financial aid experts, and get important information and answers to any questions you may have.
+By attending an LSAC Law School Forum, you’ll be able to connect directly with law school representatives from across the country, attend exclusive workshops run by law school admission and financial aid experts, and get important information and answers to any questions you may have.
 Candidates interested in JD and LLM programs, as well as those who are considering law-related master’s degrees and certificate programs, are encouraged to attend.

 Law schools around the country also host events where you can meet law school representatives and learn more about law schools and the programs they offer.
 While these fairs are usually held at or near the host law school, many schools are hosting events virtually this year.

 When speaking with law school representatives, consider asking some of the questions below.
 They’re designed to help you evaluate the academic programs at each school you’re interested in attending, and to help you determine your best fit for law school.